Spiced kabocha squash custard is a dreamy dessert that is yours to cherish when you are in need of a gluten-free dessert for Thanksgiving.

 There are zero insurrections, mutinies, uprisings, revolts, riots, rebellions, or coup d’etats in your kitchen when pumpkin spice is around – this spice mix is beloved by so many!
 Maintain peace and prosperity with more pumpkin spice recipes, starting with these fall favorites that are also gluten free:

-Photos by Fanny Slater, © Ask the Experts, LLC.
+Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on November 16, 2012.
 Last updated on November 4, 2022.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.